mapbox/pbf/README.md

 #### master (unreleased)

+- Replaced `readPacked` and `writePacked` methods that accept type as a string with `readPackedVarint`, etc. for each type (for better performance).
 - Significantly improved encoding performance (the tile encoding benchmark is now 2.6x faster).
 - Significantly improved encoding and decoding performance in browsers (faster Buffer shim).
 - Added optional `start` and `end` arguments to `writeBytes`.